-- be supervised by a qualified driver (not if riding a motorcycle)
+- be supervised by a qualified driver (except if riding a motorcycle)

-- display L plates (L or D plates in Wales)
+- display L plates (L plates or D plates in Wales)

 The vehicle must:

-You must also have a minimum of third party insurance which covers you using the vehicle.
+You must also have a minimum of third party insurance that covers your use of the vehicle.

 Changes to personal or vehicle details